wenqianchua/MDEF/docs/term01/05-techbeyondthemyth.md

 ## The Almost Useful Project

-For the second project, we created a Distracted Timer.
+For the second project, we created a 'Distracted Timer'.
 We started with an ideation process.

 ![Ideation](../images/week5/Tech01/04_Ideation.JPG)